 When an uninsured driver causes a serious car accident that leaves you injured, you can still recover compensation for your damages.

-If you have uninsured motorist (UM) coverage, the Law Offices of Ogle, Elrod & Baril, PLLC, can help you file a claim with your own insurance company to recoup your financial losses.
+If you have uninsured motorist (UM) coverage, OEB Law, PLLC, can help you file a claim with your own insurance company to recoup your financial losses.
 Call us today at 865-546-1111 to discuss your case during a free, no-obligation consultation with an uninsured motorist accident lawyer in Clinton.

 We can help you build a solid case so you can recover compensation for your medical bills, lost wages, car repairs, pain and suffering, and other compensatory damages.

 UM coverage protects you against a driver who causes an accident but does not have liability insurance and cannot pay for your injuries or property damage.
 UM coverage pays up to your insurance policy’s limits for bodily injury liability.

 The policy protects you under the following conditions:

 - When you drive or ride in your own car;

 - When a family member who lives with you drives or rides in your car; or

 - When another individual drives or rides in your car with your permission.

 Does UM Coverage Pay for Damages to My Car?